 Focus of study will be announced at each scheduling of this course.
-The course may be repeated once for credit.

 315. Genealogy and Local History (5).
 Pr., Sophomore standing or permission of instructor.

 A study of American family and local history with particular emphasis to be placed on nineteenth century Alabama history.
 Class lectures will discuss the types and use of sources, organization of data, kinds of records, the writing of a family profile in historical context.
 Through the use of guest speakers (archivists, professional genealogists, and records managers), field trips to view and use genealogical collections in the area, and class work/help sessions, the course is designed to spur a deeper historical consciousness by involving the participant and his family in the events of history.